Product

 There are a million ways to combat competition in business, but which are suitable for your company?
 Following these strategies to handle competition in your business will help you better understand what your customers need.

-With these ideas in hand, you can be sure your customers will keep coming back again and again.
-Remember, an unsuccessful idea is only failure if you stop trying.
+With these ideas, you can be sure your customers will keep coming back.
+Remember, an unsuccessful idea is only a failure if you stop trying.

 Upcoming Lesson